Kader Khan's Last Rites Performed In Canada; Here Are The Pictures From The Funeral!

 The Last Journey

-The veteran actor was buried at Canada's Meadowvale Cemetery in Canada.
+The veteran actor was buried at Meadowvale Cemetery in Canada.

 Bidding Goodbye